mateusz-bryll/10xDevs/README.md

 dotnet run --project TaskFlow.Server
 ```

-The backend will be available at `http://localhost:5000` and pgAdmin at `http://localhost:5050`.
+The backend will be available at `http://localhost:5000`, pgAdmin at `http://localhost:5050`, and RedisInsight at `http://localhost:5540`.

 ### Prerequisites